dernasherbrezon/sdr-server/README.md

 sdr-server depends on several libraries:

  * [libvolk](https://www.libvolk.org).
-It is recommended to use the latest version.
-After libvolk installed or built, it needs to detect optimal kernels.
+It is recommended to use the latest version (Currently it is 2.x).
+After libvolk [installed or built](https://github.com/gnuradio/volk#building-on-most-x86-32-bit-and-64-bit-platforms), it needs to detect optimal kernels.
 Run the command ```volk_profile``` to generate and save profile.
  * [librtlsdr](https://github.com/steve-m/librtlsdr)
  * [libconfig](https://hyperrealm.github.io/libconfig/libconfig_manual.html)
  * libz.
 Should be installed in every operational system